Coppin State University: Academics

 Coppin has offered a selective honors program since 1981 for high-performing undergraduate students.
-The honors program students live on the same floor in the Daley building, and are recipients of one or more scholarships.
+The honors program students live on the same floor in the Daley building and are recipients of one or more scholarships.

 Student activities

 There are over 30 student organizations on campus.

 Athletics

-The Coppin State Eagles compete in the Mid-Eastern Athletic Conference and in the NCAA Division I. The school has men's teams in baseball, basketball, cross country, tennis and both track, and women's teams in basketball, bowling, cross country, softball, tennis, indoor and outdoor track and field and volleyball.
+The Coppin State Eagles compete in the Mid-Eastern Athletic Conference and in the NCAA Division I. The school has men's teams in baseball, basketball, cross country, tennis, indoor and outdoor track and field, and women's teams in basketball, bowling, cross country, softball, tennis, indoor and outdoor track and field, and volleyball.

-In 1997, the Coppin State Men's Basketball team defeated the University of South Carolina in the opening round of the NCAA Men's Division I Basketball Championship becoming just the third #15 seed to defeat a #2 seed.
+In 1997, the Coppin State men's basketball team defeated the University of South Carolina in the opening round of the NCAA Men's Division I Basketball Championship becoming just the third #15 seed to defeat a #2 seed.
 In the 2007–08 season, Coppin State became the first team in NCAA College Basketball history to reach the NCAA Tournament with 20 losses.

 Under the direction of Coach Leon Stewart, Coppin State began breaking school records in bowling, which is one of its newer teams.
-In 2012, the Eagles signed two premier women bowlers in Kache Woods and Kristen Sharpe.
+In 2012, the Eagles signed two premier women bowlers, Kache Woods and Kristen Sharpe.
 The 2013 recruiting class included Woods and Sharpe, along with Erica Washington, Loren Johnson, and Heather Josker.
 With this influx of talent, the 2013 Eagles broke the school record for most wins.
 The Eagles upped that performance in 2014 once again as they set a Coppin State record for wins in a season.